-With a little over 60,000 new users joining in the past 6 months, Diaspora is certainly only a very small drop in the ocean compared to Facebook.
+With an estimated 800,000 registered users, Diaspora is certainly only a very small drop in the ocean compared to Facebook.
 But its decentralised system and the control over your own data that comes with it makes Diaspora a definite option for users concerned about data protection.
-Lastly, Diaspora is completely free of adverts.
+Lastly, Diaspora is completely ad-free.

 To create and verify a Vero account, a private telephone number has to be entered.

 private telephone number required